bsmg/beat-saber-community-wiki/beginners-guide.md

 Can't find where Beat Saber is installed?
 See [install folder.](faq/install-folder)

 > Every time the game updates, you will have to run the mod manager to get all mods compatible with the new update.
-> It may take about a week for all mods to be fixed for the latest game update.
+> It can take about a week or longer for all mods to be fixed for the latest game update.
 {.is-warning}

 # How to get more songs